-The BIASRND bit in the SPORTO autobuffer control register enables biased rounding.
-When the BIASRND bit is cleared (=0), the RND option in multiplier instructions uses the normal unbiased rounding operation (as discussed in "Rounding Mode" on page 2-30).
-When the BIASRND bit is set to 1, the DSP uses biased rounding instead of unbiased rounding.
-When operating in biased rounding mode, all rounding operations with MRO set to 0x8000 round up, rather than only rounding odd MR1 values up.
-For an example, see Figure 2-11.
+A mode is available on the ADSP-217x, ADSP-218x, and ADSP-21msp58/ 59 processors to allow biased rounding in addition to the normal unbiased rounding.
+This mode is selected by the BIASRND bit (bit 12 of the SPORTO Autobuffer Control register).
+When the BIASRND bit is set to 0, the normal unbiased rounding operations occur.
+When the BIASRND bit is set to 1, biased rounding occurs instead of the normal unbiased rounding.
+When operating in biased rounding mode all rounding operations with MR0 set to 0x8000 will round up, rather than only rounding odd MR1 values up.
+For example: